O'Melveny & Myers LLP - The Inside View

 The first stage: recruitment on and off campus

-O’Melveny recruited at over 30 schools last year; the firm also attends job fairs and accepts applications through resume collections and direct submissions.
 O’Melveny recruits from a range of top national schools and more regional schools “that are important to our individual offices.”
-The number of attorneys interviewing at each school varies, as does the number of students.
-Two attorneys – of varying seniority, practice areas, and experience levels - usually conduct each interview, with the firm striving to include alumni from that law school in the interview process.
+The number of attorneys who interview varies, as does the number of students.
+Two attorneys – of varying seniority, practice areas and experience levels - usually conduct each interview, with the firm striving to include alumni from that law school in the interview process.

-Through a broad range of questions, interviewers are encouraged to ask questions “to allow us to get to know each candidate,” and their strengths.
-This stage also allows for students to learn about the firm, including “our distinctive culture, cutting-edge client work, commitment to pro bono, and thoughtful approach to diversity, inclusion, and wellbeing.”
-Questions – such as “’Tell me about a successful team effort and why the team was effective’” – allow for students to demonstrate how they might handle a situation.
+Through a broad range of questions, interviewers are encouraged to ask questions “to allow us to get to know each candidate” and their strengths.
+This stage also allows students to learn about the firm, including “our distinctive culture, cutting-edge client work, commitment to pro bono, and thoughtful approach to inclusion and wellbeing.”
+Questions – such as, “'tell me about a successful team effort and why the team was effective'” – allow students to demonstrate how they might handle a situation.
 Beyond academic achievement, O’Melveny is looking for enthusiasm for the firm, extracurricular activities (like journal work and moot court), prior work experience, and “candidates with a diverse set of experiences.”

 Top tips for this stage: